 In this talk, you will learn about the benefits and drawbacks of polyglot persistence and how to design applications that use this approach.
 We will explore the architecture and implementation of an example application that uses MySQL as the system of record and Redis as a very high-performance database that handles queries from the front-end.
 You will learn about mechanisms for maintaining consistency across the various databases.

 Chris Richardson is a developer and architect with over 20 years of experience.
 He is a Java Champion and the author of POJOs in Action, which describes how to build enterprise Java applications with POJOs and frameworks such as Spring and Hibernate.
 Chris is the founder of the original CloudFoundry.com, an early Java PaaS (Platform-as-a-Service) for Amazon EC2.
-He spends his time thinking and speaking about cloud computing and better ways to build software.
-He has a computer science degree from the University of Cambridge in England and lives in Oakland, CA with his wife and three children.
+He spends his time investigating better ways of developing and deploying software.
+Chris has a computer science degree from the University of Cambridge in England and lives in Oakland, CA.

 For information on exhibition and sponsorship opportunities at the conference, contact Sharon Cordesse at (707) 827-7065 or firstname.lastname@example.org.